CockroachDB Cloud Access Management (Authorization) Overview

 Organization user roles

-When a user is first added to an organization, they are granted the default role, Org Member, which grants no permissions and only indicates membership in the organization.
-Org or Cluster Administrators may edit the roles assigned to organization users in the CockroachDB Cloud console's Access Management page, or using the CockroachDB Cloud API /Terraform Provider.
+When a user or service account is first added to an organization, they are granted the default role, Org Member, which grants no permission and only indicates membership in the organization.
+Org or Cluster Administrators may edit the roles assigned to organization users in the CockroachDB Cloud console's Access Management page, or using the CockroachDB Cloud API or Terraform Provider.

 Note: